JHacker/VHDL-Lab/README.md

 VHDL-Lab
 ========

-A repo for our work with VHDL
+A repo for our work with VHDL!